landrs-toolkit/LANDRs-Science-Drone/docs/GettingStarted/BuildInstructions/Rotorbooms.md

 ### Step 1: *Attaching the motors to the mounts*

-Fit the motor onto the printed mount, alligning the mounting holes.
+Fit the motor onto the printed mount, aligning the mounting holes.
 Use **4 x M3x10mm** hex socket bolts to secure the motor to the mount.

-When alligning the motor on the mount, ensure the motor power cables are on the same side as the "Wire guide notch" of the motor mount.
+When aligning the motor on the mount, ensure the motor power cables are on the same side as the "Wire guide notch" of the motor mount.

 <img alt="CFTube" src="../../Images/BuildInstructions/RotorBooms/RotorMountMotor.jpg" width=700>